 Weight loss programme

-Includes GP consultation, first prescription, and ongoing support
+Includes your 4-week prescription, and ongoing support

 * Average weight loss seen in clinical studies.